 During peak season, a five-night minimum stay applies, and there's an optional Gala Dinner for guests staying on 31 December (THB9,000 a head).
 Smoking is allowed on room balconies only; pets are not welcome.

-Welcome – baby cots are free; sofabeds for kids aged five to 12 are THB1,750 or THB3,500 for over-12s – the price includes daily breakfast, too; babysitting is available for THB450 an hour.
+All ages welcome – baby cots are free; sofabeds for kids aged five to 12 are THB1,750 or THB3,500 for over-12s – the price includes daily breakfast, too; babysitting is available for THB800 per child with a minimum of two hours (more after 11pm).

 Set atop the cape headland, Paresa has been sensitively designed around existing trees to make the most of its 30-acre coastal setting, with a natural palette of stone, timber and green slate roofs so it blends in with the bush.